kids-first/kf-alignment-workflow/readme.md

       However, the minimal input would be a tar containing only the reference fasta.
 In this minimal instance, the additional indexes will be made by the workflow.
 1. The minimal input for the reference_tar would be a tar containing only the reference fasta.
-In this minimal instance, the additional indexes will be made by the workflow.
-The ideal input for the reference_tar is a tar file containing the reference fasta along with its indexes:
+In this minimal instance, all additional indexes except for `*.alt` will be made by the workflow.
+If you omit the ALT index file from the reference, or if its naming structure mismatches the other indexes, then your alignments will be equivalent to the results you would obtain if you run BWA-MEM with the -j option.
+The next section gives an example of what this looks like.The ideal input for the reference_tar is a tar file containing the reference fasta along with its indexes:
 ```
 ~ tar tf Homo_sapiens_assembly38.tgz
 Homo_sapiens_assembly38.dict